-- The Title IX Officer or designee, Investigator, or Hearing Officer had a conflict of interest or bias for or against Complainants or Respondents generally or the individual Complainant or Respondent that affected the designation or written determination. - Claims of conflict of interest or bias should be based on the current case and process in question and will be assessed accordingly.
+- The Title IX Officer (or designee), Investigator, or hearing panel member and/or University Authority had a conflict of interest or bias for or against Complainants or Respondents generally or an individual Complainant or Respondent that affected the outcome. - Claims of conflict of interest or bias should be based on the current case and process in question and will be assessed accordingly.